Peace Corps Commemorative: Final legislation

-Siting and design of the commemorative
+Siting and design

 Under the procedures established by the Commemorative Works Act (as amended), the site for any monument, memorial, or statue to be built on federal land in the D.C. region must be approved by the National Capital Memorial Advisory Commission (NCMAC).
 On May 6, 2014, the Peace Corps Commemorative Foundation (PCCF) submitted a preliminary site report to the NCMAC.
 The PCCF argued that the monument must be close to the "monumental core" (National Mall and its immediate environs) of Washington, D.C.
 It evaluated 16 different empty sites near the monumental core, and rejected 12 of them as being too distant from other monuments and memorials.
 It short-listed four sites: